 Stoker still harps on his pledge to shrink government, and trim any expendable fat.
 This seems to always have been his defining theme.

-In spite of his supposed allegiance to “private sector” enterprise, back in the 90s, after failing in a congressional bid, he got a political patronage appointment to something called the Agricultural Labor Relations Board – an agency certainly within the purview of his fat-trimming axe.
+In spite of his supposed allegiance to “private sector” enterprise, back in the 90s, after failing in another congressional bid, he got a political patronage appointment to something called the Agricultural Labor Relations Board – an agency certainly within the purview of his fat-trimming axe.
 For a $100,000+ salary he chaired this board, which, for much of the time, failed to even meet for lack of a quorum.

 Isn’t it hypocritical that he would profit by patronage appointments to government jobs that he now claims he would eliminate?